CJiang01/SensorPlacement/README.md

 # Sensor_Placement
 Matlab Code used in the paper: Sensor placement by maximal projection on minimum eigenspace for linear inverse problems, IEEE-TSP, 2016

-The total size of all the code is less than 200KB.

 All the code have been tested using MATLAB 7.8.0 (2009a)

 Before using the code, please make sure that you have installed the SDPT3‐4.0 solver and CVX toolbox.

 1. The CovnexOpt.m requires the SDPT3‐4.0.